Pangloss Music Studio

 As the Graduate Accompanist, I accompanied vocal, brass, and string students each semester, practiced with them, attended their weekly lessons, rehearsals, and master classes, and later performed in all their recitals.

-I've studied violin privately for six (6) years with Newt Gilbeau, Kathie Jarrett, Norma Lewis Davidson, Joseph Kim, and Dr. Louise Scott.
+I've studied violin privately for seven (7) years with my late sister Kim Brimberry, Newt Gilbeau, Kathie Jarrett, Norma Lewis Davidson, Joseph Kim, and Dr. Louise Scott.

-I studied piano privately for 11 years with Irma Greve Kluck, Dr. George Robert, Dr. Gregory Allen, Dr. Steven Hall, Ronald Grinage, and Dr. David Scott.
+I studied piano privately for 11 years with Irma Greve Kluck, Dr. George Robert, Dr. Gregory Allen, Dr. Steven Hall, Ronald Grinage, and Dr. Dave Scott.

-I've been fortunate enough to perform in at least seven (7) states.
-I've played at Disneyland and in magnificent concert halls in Vienna, Budapest, Prague, and various venues in New Mexico.
-Arizona, Louisiana, Florida, and Kansas.
-I've also given private solo recitals on piano, violin, or both.
+I've been fortunate enough to perform with orchestras in at least seven (7) states, at Disneyland, in magnificent concert halls in Vienna, Budapest, Prague, and at various venues in New Mexico, Arizona, Texas, Louisiana, Florida, and Kansas.
+I've given several private solo recitals on piano, violin, or both.
+I also soloed and accompanied vocalists and other musicians in a Pops Concert series for 2 years and later served as the Church Pianist for First Presbyterian Church in Ruidoso.

 ANNUAL AVERAGE-BASED BILLING:

-You are BILLED IN ADVANCE for the following month.
+You are BILLED IN ADVANCE of each month.

-Payment is due before the 1st or each month or late fees apply.
+Payment is due before the 1st of each month or late fees apply.

-My mother has always been my greatest influence.
+My mother has always been my greatest influence and inspiration.
 She had no musical training but was an extraordinary language and Humanities teacher in the classroom and at home.
-She taught me and my sister how to learn and love learning, which is basically how I teach now.
-She used to take me as an infant and young child to her college classes before people did that.
-You could say that I grew up in a classroom.
+She taught me and my sister how to learn and love learning.
+She used to take me as an infant and young child to her college classes (before women did that), so you could say that I grew up in a classroom.
+As a result, I've always loved school.
 She took classes well into her late 60s until she had two master's degrees and was ABD for a Ph.D. in Comparative Literature.
 I still have over 6,000 of her books.

 Mom used an interdisciplinary Humanities approach, incorporating the arts, history, and the classics into her lessons, and I can't help but do the same in my teaching.
-She taught me that the arts and humanities are necessary to understand better our amazing world and that education is the foundation of reason, achievement, and life fulfillment.
-My mother is ever my inspiration.
+She taught me that the arts and humanities are necessary to better understand our amazing world and that education is the foundation of reason, achievement, and life fulfillment.
+She is ever my inspiration.

-I've worked with students from 3 to 86 years old, from beginning to advanced.
+I've worked with students from 3 to 86 years old, from beginners to advanced.
 I currently have students ages 6 to 74.
-I've taught students of varying abilities and with challenges including ADD, ADHD, emotional, learning, and physical concerns.
+I've taught students of varying abilities and with challenges including ADD, ADHD, emotional, learning, and physical variances.
 Some students are incredibly good at playing by ear, and others are better at reading music.
 I teach to improve both abilities.

 Some of my former students have gone on to study music in college and/or developed careers in music theater, as church musicians, in orchestras, and as professional studio musicians.
-Others became living room aficionados who play for personal enjoyment.
+Others have become living room aficionados who play for friends, family, and personal enjoyment.

 Then there was this amazing audience member/conductor in a kilt: https://bit.ly/4at9FXF